DBC-Lab/Brain_MRI_Enhancement/README.md

     docker pull yuesun814/bme-x:v1.0.4

-Example Usage
+Example Usage:

 For example, using the _test_BIDS_raw_ we provided.
 The following command will process all the data that meets the criteria within the _test_BIDS_raw_.

     ```
     mkdir -p /Local/path/to/the/outputs && \